OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 **Compose across Spaces:** This gives you the ability to model your overall deployment pipeline as a **Composite Lifecycle** made by connecting together Lifecycles which are defined in different Spaces.
 For example:

-1. You might want to promote a release through your test environments, then promote the release to one or more Spaces that manage the production environments.
+1. You might want to promote a release through your test environments, then promote the release to a different Space to manage your production environment.

     ![](rrp-composed-lifecycle-basic.png)

+1. You might do the same thing but host your production environment across different geographic locations.

     ![](rrp-composed-lifecycle-geo.png)